MCP & credentials¶

 What you are running¶

-plasm-mcpfrom theplasm-agentcrate exposes MCP tools, discovery, health checks, and optional/internal/*routes for MCP config/API keys when a SQL URL resolves.
-See OSS appliance MCP persistence.- Bearer keys: MCP HTTP clients use Bearer API keys once tenant MCP rows exist; behavior when no configs are loaded is documented in
+plasm-serverexposes MCP tools, HTTP discovery/execute, health checks, and optional/internal/*routes for MCP config/API keys when a SQL URL resolves.
+See OSS appliance MCP persistence.- Bearer keys: MCP HTTP clients use Bearer API keys once tenant MCP rows exist.
+Provision keys in the Keys tab or via

 Outbound credentials: decision tree¶